saikumarbulasala/Todos-Application/README.md

 🚀 Future Enhancements

--> ✏️ Edit existing tasks
+- ✏️ Edit existing tasks
--> 📅 Add due dates and reminders
+- 📅 Add due dates and reminders
--> 🌙 Dark mode support
+- 🌙 Dark mode support
--> 🔐 Backend integration with authentication
+- 🔐 Backend integration with authentication
--> ⚛️ Migration to React for scalability
+- ⚛️ Migration to React for scalability

 ---

 👨‍💻 Author

 Saikumar Bulasala
-  Software Engineer || B.Tech IT Student
+Software Engineer | B.Tech IT Student
 Passionate about building scalable and user-centric web applications

 ---

+⭐ Show Your Support

+If you found this project useful, consider giving it a ⭐ on GitHub!
 ⭐ Show Your Support

 If you found this project useful, consider giving it a ⭐ on GitHub!